Stocking up on Horse First Aid Supplies

 Horses can injure themselves at any time even when they are in a secure environment.
 Like people, they can have the odd mishap leading to minor cuts and bruises but they can also be involved in a more serious incident quite unexpectedly.
 It is, therefore, essential to keep a horse first aid supplies at the stables so that you have the means to treat injuries as soon as they occur.

-Your equine first aid kit should be kept in a clean box with a secure lid which should then be stored in a clean, dust free, dry and preferably cool place.
+Your horse first aid kit should be kept in a clean box with a secure lid which should then be stored in a clean, dust free, dry and preferably cool place.
 So what items should be included in your equine first aid kit?

 Scrubs, Lotions and Gels